iP1SMS/documentation/REST-API.md

 $response = file_get_contents($url, false, $context);
 ```

-Reading sent SMS
+Reading sent SMS messages
 ----------------

 * Base URL: `https://api.ip1sms.com/`
 * Endpoint: `api/sms/sent/{id}`

-Once you've sent your request to `api/sms/send` you will first get a response for the SMS containing information such as ID, message, recipient phone number and initial status report like the json below.
+Once you've sent your request to `api/sms/send` you will first get a response for the SMS message containing information such as ID, message, recipient phone number and initial status report like the json below.

 ``` json
 {